Gluten free liquorice — or gluten free licorice, if you prefer — is not always easy to find.

 Lakritsfabriken (‘liquorice factory’) is another premium line of Scandinavian luxury liquorice products, from Sweden, including some salty varieties.
 They’ve also more recently introduced a more affordable, ‘everyday’ Lakritskungen range, too.
 The former uses rice flour and 6% liquorice powder; the latter corn starch and a lower proportion of liquorice.
 Browse on their website.
 You can buy it at Totally Swedish or at the online store of their UK distributor, Appetitus.
 In the US, it is distributed by Chicago Importing.
 Check out their ‘Where to Buy‘ page for stockists and online ordering.

 YumEarth Gluten Free Licorice.
-Fruit-flavoured (strawberry, pomegranate, peach) candy – so some might not count this as ‘proper’ liquorice!
-Can only find them in the US, sold on Amazon or on the YumEarth site directly.
+Mostly fruit-flavoured (strawberry, pomegranate, peach) candy — child friendly, I imagine, although some might not count this as ‘proper’ liquorice! — but there is a plain variety too for the grown-ups.
+I can only find them in the US, sold on Amazon or on the YumEarth site directly.

 Online licorice stores